c2x2/matrix_sample_caculator/README.md

 # Introduction
-This is my first git respository.I create a program to calculate some easy matrix.
+## This is my first git respository.I create a program to calculate some easy matrix.
-There may be many errors and hope my three great borthers can give me some special advice.
-# SOME PROBLEMS
-Because of the initial error,the caculator can only be used on the int number.We can only output the double type when getting the inverse.
-# ADD
-I make some corrections.Now,we can use the inverse() to get the inverse of a matrix.The type of elements of matrix is changed into double.The old problems are mostly sovled.And we now can use >> to get the ouput.
-# Weclome to my first git respository
-Hope you can get some help from this.and hope you can give me some advice.
 # Instructions
 ###  **1、Download 'matrix.h' and 'matrix.cpp', then you should create a cpp file in the same floder.
 There is an example as follow :**
 ```cpp